Myasthenia Gravis (MG) Plasma and Serum Samples

 Diagnosis can be difficult, however, because MG shares symptoms with other diseases.
 A neurologist may need to confirm the diagnosis.

-Following are some of the diagnostics tests performed to get conclusive diagnosis of myasthenia gravis (MG).
+Following are some of the diagnostics tests performed to get conclusive diagnosis of myasthenia graves (MG).

 to see if it improves your muscle strength.
-If it does, that’s a sign you might have myasthenia gravis (MG). - Ice Pack Test: If a patient have a drooping eyelid, the doctor may put an ice pack on it for 2 minutes to see if the low temperature has an effect on it.
+If it does, that’s a sign you might have myasthenia graves (MG).

-- Blood Tests: A patients blood is drawn and send it to a lab to check for certain antibodies that affect muscle nerve receptors to check for myasthenia gravis (MG).
+• Blood Tests: A patients blood is drawn and send it to a lab to check for certain antibodies that affect muscle nerve receptors to check for myasthenia graves (MG).

-- Pulmonary Functioning Tests: The doctor will perform PFT to tests the patients breathing to check if the lungs are affected by myasthenia gravis (MG).
+• Pulmonary Functioning Tests: The doctor will perform PFT to tests the patients breathing to check if the lungs are affected by myasthenia graves (MG).

 Other methods to confirm the diagnosis include a version of nerve conduction study, which tests for specific muscle “fatigue” by repetitive nerve stimulation.